 How do YOU become a member?

 Anyone can become a member!
-We have an optional $15/semester membership fee that covers a CHE shirt that will be given to you.
+We have an optional $5/semester membership fee that provides many benefits such as access to our testbank, discounts on merch, and discounts on other events such as the banquet.
 You can contact our CHE secretary via email (email@example.com) or at our meetings if you wish to become a member.

 Why should YOU become a member?